 Glacier Travel Course

-This glacier travel course is the ideal program for hikers, scramblers, backcountry skiers and climbers who wish to safely learn the basics of mountaineering in glaciated terrain.
-Many of the best climbs in the Rockies and throughout the world involve some glacier travel.
-Rescue and judgement skills are crucial to enjoying these climbs in a safe manner.
+This glacier travel course is the ideal program for hikers, backcountry skiers and climbers who wish to safely learn the key skills for mountaineering in glaciated terrain.
+Mastering the basics of glacier travel opens up access to some of the most spectacular alpine climbing & skiing routes in Canada and beyond!
+The crevasse rescue systems and other skills learned on this course are crucial to safely enjoying these types of trips.

 COST: $395 + GST per person